Duct Leakage Test in Barnegat, NJ

 A duct leakage test begins with sealing each duct and register using duct mask tape on the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we connect the duct tester either to the HVAC unit itself or a central return.

 The ducts are then brought to a depressurized pressure of 25 Pascals.
 Once depressurized, we use the nanometer for a leakage reading.